e-camargo/ElkStack-Project-HW13/README.md

 ### Elk Configuration

-Ansible automated the configuration of the ELK Stack setu-up and the DVWA web server environment, providing a scalable standardization of settings and versions.
+Ansible automated the configuration of the ELK Stack setu-up, providing a scalable standardization of settings and versions.

 The Elk playbook orchestrates the following tasks: